 Navigation

-Sealing is an important step in protecting your tiles, especially natural stone surfaces like marble, limestone, travertine, and slate.
-These materials are naturally porous, which means they can absorb water, dirt, and spills, leading to stains and long-term damage.
-Applying a high quality sealant creates an invisible barrier that helps prevent this, keeping your surfaces looking their best while making everyday cleaning much easier.
+Sealing is an important step in looking after your tiles, especially if you’re working with natural stone like marble, limestone, travertine, or slate.
+These materials are naturally porous, which means they can absorb water, dirt, oils, and everyday spills.
+Without a proper seal, stains can sink in and become difficult to remove.
+Using a good-quality sealer creates an invisible barrier that helps protect the surface and makes day-to-day cleaning a lot easier.

 The guidelines provided below are general, and there are exceptions to the rules, both in terms of materials and application and sealant required.